 Regner himself might not be “on the lookout for it”, but it takes one to know one.
 And when he appeared on E43 of the Podcast, the moment Nowry was revealed as the “surprise guest”, Regner’s patience level soon hit the floor.

 The procedures for the ’21 Trials had just been voted on the week prior to E43, an occurrence that was fresh on Nowry’s mind.
 After several minutes of back-and-forth (most of which dealing with how Joe Uccellini came to be called “The Don” while at NMU), Nowry attempted to discuss said procedures and wanted to hear Regner’s opinion.
-The following (edited) transcript covers only two minutes of this part in the conversation, less than half of the volleying.
+The following (edited) transcript covers only two minutes of this part in the conversation, amounting to less than half of the volleying.

 NOWRY: Let me ask you this question: after if the Olympic Games happen and there’s a World Championships, if you medal then that World Team spot is for you.